What Qualifies for Continuing Education (CE)

 Credentialing Exams and Certifications

-Some credentialing and certification examinations qualify for CE credit.
-The number of CE hours that may be applied is set by regulation and may differ from the number of contact hours listed on a course or certificate.
+Some credentialing examinations and certifications qualify for CE credit because they demonstrate advanced clinical knowledge and competency in respiratory care practice.
+CE credit for these activities is established by regulation and may differ from the number of contact hours listed by a provider or on a certificate.

-The Board approves CE credit for the initial award only of certain credentialing examinations administered by the National Board for Respiratory Care (NBRC).
-CE credit is not granted for renewal, recertification, or exam preparation courses.
+The RCB allows CE credit for the initial award only of certain credentialing examinations administered by the National Board for Respiratory Care (NBRC).
+CE credit is not granted for exam preparation courses, renewals, or recertification.

-Each initial NBRC credential listed above may be applied as 15 hours of CE toward the Clinical Practice requirement.
-These credentials may only be claimed once.
+Each initial NBRC credential listed above may be applied as 15 hours of CE toward the Clinical Practice CE requirement.
+Each credential may only be claimed once.

 Certifications (ACLS, NRP, PALS, ATLS)

-The Board also approves CE credit for certain certifications.
-CE credit amounts are established by regulation, even if a provider or certificate lists a different number of hours.
+The RCB also allows CE credit for certain clinical certifications.
+CE credit amounts are set by regulation.

 These CE hours apply toward the Clinical Practice CE requirement.